Skip to main content

 Storing chemicals in your Oklahoma tank?

-Oklahoma's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Oklahoma's OSSF rules don't cover chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has all the construction specifications you need.

 Agricultural Tank Regulations — Oklahoma Department of Agriculture, Food, and Forestry

-The Oklahoma Department of Agriculture, Food, and Forestry (ODAFF) regulates pesticide, fertilizer, and feed storage under Title 35 of the Oklahoma Administrative Code.
-Core chapters that bear on bulk liquid and dry tank storage on Oklahoma farms and ag-retail yards:
+The Oklahoma Department of Agriculture, Food, and Forestry (ODAFF) regulates the storage of pesticides, fertilizers, and feed under Title 35 of the Oklahoma Administrative Code.
+Important chapters cover bulk liquid and dry tank storage on Oklahoma farms and ag-retail yards.

 • OAC 35:15 — Plant Industry and Consumer Services.
 Covers fertilizer, soil amendment, agricultural liming, and pesticide registration, labeling, and distribution.